RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

 3. Configure environment variables:
    ```
+   # Copy the example files to both root and server directories
    cp .env.example .env
+   cp .env.example server/.env
    ```
-   Then edit the `.env` file with your credentials and preferred database option.
+   Then edit both `.env` files with your credentials and preferred database option.

 4. Start the application:
    ```
    npm run dev
    ```

-   This will start both the frontend (http://localhost:5173) and backend (http://localhost:3001) servers.
+   This will start both the frontend (http://localhost:3000) and backend (http://localhost:3001) servers.

-5. Open your browser to http://localhost:5173
+5. Open your browser to http://localhost:3000

 ## Database Configuration